garymorrissey/Project2018/README.md

 - Mode
 - Median
 - Range
+- Maximum value of each column
-- Maximum and Minimum values of each column
+- Minimum value of each column

 ## Investigation Results